 B. Chairs of the Standing Committees and the Member-at-Large shall qualify as members of the

 Members of the Standing Committee shall be appointed by the President by the first meeting of the academic year.
 If necessary to meet needs for broad disciplinary representation, additional members of the Graduate Faculty may be appointed to the Fellowship and Awards Committee.
 Under no circumstances may 2 faculty from the same department or area serve on the same standing committee and the number of non-senate members shall never exceed the number of senate members on a committee.
 Non-senate members serving on a Standing Committee may not vote on policy matters.

-A. The Committee on Academic Affairs shall be responsible for considering questions on policy and for making recommendations to the Senate regarding general Office of Graduate Studies degree requirements, standards and procedures for admission to the Office of Graduate Studies, curriculum and course offering, and degree programs.
+A. The Committee on Academic Affairs shall be responsible for considering questions on policy and for making recommendations to the Senate regarding general Graduate School degree requirements, standards and procedures for admission to the Graduate School, curriculum and course offering, and degree programs.
 It shall also be responsible for making recommendations to the Senate regarding methods of encouraging scholarly endeavor and

 1. Review and approval of proposals for new courses, degree and certificate programs.
 Substantive changes in existing courses and degree programs shall also require action by the Academic Affairs Committee.

 2. Routine curriculum changes such as changes in course titles and course numbers will be approved by the Chair of the Academic Affairs Committee.

 3. The Academic Affairs Committee shall seek additional evaluation and input regarding course changes and deletions when these changes have the potential to impact degree programs other than those of the proposing unit.